-To view the log for the most recent 60-day period, please visit Campus Security.
-The Security hut is located next to the Campus Ministry building behind Brookside; there is also an office at 1434 Leesburg Road, across from the Doermer Health Sciences Center (Monday through Friday 8:30 a.m. to 4:30 p.m.).
+To view the log for the most recent 60-day period, please visit Campus Security, located in St. Michael Hall at 3102 Spring Street, across from Padua Hall (Monday through Friday 8:30 a.m. to 4:30 p.m.).
 Public Safety retains Daily Crime Logs for seven years.
 Requests for logs that are more than 60 days old will be fulfilled within two business days.